2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 General details about our CI/CD machinery lives at [](/reference/ci-cd.md)

-Specific details about our AWS CI/CD automation lives at [](ci-cd:aws).

 ## Deploying hubs manually

 Some of our infrastructure still requires manual deploys.